Joseph Goebbels: Great Depression

 In late 1930 Goebbels met Magda Quandt, a divorcée who had joined the party a few months earlier.
 She worked as a volunteer in the party offices in Berlin, helping Goebbels organise his private papers.
-Her flat on the Reichskanzlerplatz soon became a favourite meeting place for Hitler and other Nazi Party officials.
+Her flat on Reichskanzlerplatz soon became a favourite meeting place for Hitler and other Nazi Party officials.
 Goebbels and Quandt married on 19 December 1931 at a Protestant church.
 Hitler was his best man.

-For two further elections held in 1932, Goebbels organised massive campaigns that included rallies, parades, speeches, and Hitler travelling around the country by aeroplane with the slogan "the Führer over Germany".
+At the 24 April 1932 Prussian state election, Goebbels won a seat in the Landtag of Prussia.
+For the two Reichstag elections held in 1932, Goebbels organised massive campaigns that included rallies, parades, speeches, and Hitler travelling around the country by aeroplane with the slogan "the Führer over Germany".
 Goebbels wrote in his diary that the Nazis must gain power and exterminate Marxism.
 He undertook numerous speaking tours during these election campaigns and had some of their speeches published on gramophone records and as pamphlets.
 Goebbels was also involved in the production of a small collection of silent films that could be shown at party meetings, though they did not yet have enough equipment to widely use this medium.
 Many of Goebbels' campaign posters used violent imagery such as a giant half-clad male destroying political opponents or other perceived enemies such as "International High Finance".
 His propaganda characterised the opposition as "November criminals", "Jewish wire-pullers", or a communist threat.
-Support for the party continued to grow, but neither of these elections led to a majority government.
-In an effort to stabilise the country and improve economic conditions, Hindenburg appointed Hitler as Reich chancellor on 30 January 1933.